spolentarutti44/alternative-humane-helper/PROJECT_SUMMARY.md

 ## ✅ What Has Been Built

-A complete, production-ready animal shelter management system with the following components:
+A complete, production-ready furry friends shelter management system with the following components:

 ### 🎯 Core Features Delivered